bitbouncer/csi-kafka/README.md

 A C++11 asyncronous producer/consumer library for Apache Kafka based on boost asio, supporting v0.8.2+ of the Kafka protocol, including commit/offset/fetch API.
 Does not require zookeeper integration

-- high and low lever producers and consumers
+- high and low level producers and consumers
 - support for avro encoded topics (value or key/value)
 - high level producers
   - commit-callback on checkpoints, ie when all sub partitions have committed all messages up to a specific point.